ankorstore/yokai/docs/tutorials/http-application.md

 - they contain the `guid:x-request-id` attribute matching the logs `requestID`
 - the ORM automatically traced the SQL query

-You can get more information about ORM tracing in the [fxorm](../modules/fxorm.md#tracing) documentation.
+You can get more information about ORM tracing in the [ORM](../modules/fxorm.md#tracing) documentation.

-### Application metrics
+### Metrics

-Yokai, via the [fxmetrics](../modules/fxmetrics.md) module, is collecting and exposing automatically metrics.
+Yokai's [metrics](../modules/fxmetrics.md) module is collecting and exposing automatically metrics.

-The core HTTP server of your application will expose them by default on [http://localhost:8081/metrics](http://localhost:8081/metrics), but you can also see them on your [core dashboard](http://localhost:8081):
+The [core](../modules/fxcore.md) HTTP server of your application will expose them by default on [http://localhost:8081/metrics](http://localhost:8081/metrics), but you can also see them on your [core dashboard](http://localhost:8081):

 ![](../../assets/images/http-tutorial-core-metrics-light.png#only-light)
 ![](../../assets/images/http-tutorial-core-metrics-dark.png#only-dark)

-You can see that, by default, the [fxhttpserver](../modules/fxhttpserver.md#metrics) module automatically collects HTTP requests metrics on your HTTP handlers.
+You can see that, by default, the [HTTP server](../modules/fxhttpserver.md#metrics) module automatically collects HTTP requests metrics on your HTTP handlers.

 Let's now add an example custom metric in our `GopherService` to count the number of times we listed the gophers: